 In the course of its work, the BRC entertained 25 proposals from various parties interested in future use of the Badger property.
 These proposals varied widely in scope and content, and were evaluated by the BRC for their consistency with the adopted values and criteria.
-In general, the highest-ranking proposals considered the Badger property as a whole, reflected the cleanup goals for the property, and recognized the important educational, conservation, agricultural, and recreational opportunities inherent in the property.
-The lower ranking proposals tended to address only portions of the property, provided minimal inducement for full cleanup, and proposed uses that contributed little to or interfered with the agreed-upon reuse values.
+In general, the highest-ranking proposals considered the Badger property in its entirety, reflected the cleanup goals for the property, and recognized the important opportunities for education, conservation, agriculture, and recreation inherent in the property.
+The lower ranking proposals tended to address only portions of the property, provided minimal inducement for full cleanup, and proposed uses that contributed little to (or interfered with) the agreed-upon reuse values.
 Other proposals submitted to the committee were ranked more "neutral."
-These tended to be overly general or to propose specific uses that might prove compatible within broader reuse plans.
+These tended to be overly general, or to propose specific uses (which might yet prove compatible within broader reuse plans).